Riava93/merge-and-hack/README.md

 	- icon choices for all cards (events and subs)
 	- in game prompts
 	- help/info modal
+	- style for hack puzzle
+	- style for merger option
 - Result feedback (done)